Xilinx/systemctlm-cosim-demo/docs/getting-started-guide.md

 ```

 ## Example Output
-Below is some example output showing the Buildroot instance quererying the SystemC simulated evironment:
+Below is some example output showing the Buildroot instance querying the SystemC simulated environment:

 ```bash
 Welcome to Buildroot